Costing: Costs cap goes local

 Costs cap goes local

 Uniform Civil Procedure Rule 42.4 (4) allows the court ‘in the interest of justice; or where there are ‘special reasons’ to specify or vary maximum recoverable costs that may be recovered by one party from another.
 Significantly, this order may be of the court’s own motion or by an application of a party to the proceedings.
 Rule 42.4 (2) also sets out examples of a range of attendance types that may not be included in a maximum costs order.
 For example, at rule 42.4(2)(a), where a party has failed to comply with an order.
-Practice note 2 of 2007 must be read in close consideration of this Rule.8
+Practice note 2 of 2007 must be read in close consideration of this Rule.[note]Local Court of NSW, Practice Note 2 of 2007, Clause 1.[/note]

-Second, briefing counsel will not solve the problem as counsel’s fees are expressly included in the costs cap.12
+Second, briefing counsel will not solve the problem as counsel’s fees are expressly included in the costs cap.[note]Local Court of NSW, Practice Note 2 of 2007, Clause 3.3.
+It should be noted, however, that general disbursements are ‘not included’ in the costs cap.[/note]

 For matters commenced in the General Division where the amount claimed does not exceed $20,000.00 the cap is less severe.
 The maximum amount of costs a Magistrate is able to order for these claims is: